ttriche/infiniumSnps/README.md

 seqinfo: 18 sequences from an unspecified genome; no seqlengths
 ```

-"Score" (above, column after "strand") is the call from fitting a three-component Gaussian mixture model to a matrix of SNP beta values:
+"Score" (above, after "strand") is the call from fitting a 3-component mixture model to the SNP beta values:

 ```r
 library(minfiDataEPIC)